-- completed at least 30 non-developmental hours - earned an adjusted 2.0 GPA 2. - 3. completed ENGL 102 or equivalent with a grade of "C" or better and MATH 100, or Math 105, or equivalent or higher level courses - 4. completed the 101-level foreign language requirement
+- 1. completed at least 30 non-developmental hours - 2. earned an adjusted 2.0 GPA - 3. completed ENGL 102 Writing & Research About Culture or equivalent with a grade of "C" or better and MATH 100 College Algebra Fundamentals, or Math 105, or equivalent or higher level courses - 4. completed the 101 or higher level foreign language requirement

 After transfer students are admitted to the University, their transcripts are reviewed by the office of the Dean of Liberal Arts, as well as by the department in which they plan to major.
 The courses which they have completed elsewhere are individually accepted or rejected as applicable towards a particular degree in the College.
-As specified by the University "repeat rule," a grade earned in a course taken at UL Lafayette may not be substituted for a grade earned at another institution, nor may a grade earned at another institution be substituted for a grade earned at UL Lafavette
+As specified by the University "repeat rule," a grade earned in a course taken at UL Lafayette may not be substituted for a grade earned at another institution, nor may a grade earned at another institution be substituted for a grade earned at UL Lafayette